jessepav/lacygoill-wiki-backup/admin/compiling.md

                     move the info file from `/usr/share/info` to `/usr/local/share/info`

 ##
+# debian source packages
-# How to find the configuration options which were used to compile a deb package?
+## How to download a debian source package?

-In `/etc/apt/sources.list` or in a file in `/etc/apt/sources.list.d/`, uncomment the `deb-src` line from which the source code of the package can be downloaded.

-Then:
+Find in which section the file is located:

+    $ aptitude show <package> | grep Section

+Uncomment the matching `deb-src` line in `/etc/apt/sources.list`.

+Update:

     $ sudo aptitude update

-    $ mkdir /tmp/dir; cd /tmp/dir
+Download the source package:

     $ apt-get source <package_name>

+This will download the source code in a directory, as well as a few other files:

+    vim-7.4.1689~
+    vim_7.4.1689-3ubuntu1.debian.tar.xz~
+    vim_7.4.1689-3ubuntu1.dsc~
+    vim_7.4.1689.orig.tar.gz~

 If  `$  apt-cache policy`  reports  several  versions,  you  can target  one  in particular with:

     $ apt-get source <package_name>=<version>

-Example:
+### How to recompile it?

+    $ dpkg-buildpackage -us -uc

+You must  be in the source  code tree when you  run the command, and  the deb is written in the parent directory (where the .dsc file lives), not the current one.

+See the chapter 15 “Creating a Debian Package” in The Debian Administrator's Handbook.
+More specifically the subchapter 15.1.3.
+“Starting the Rebuild”.

+#### Should I apply the debian patches first?

+No, they've been automatically applied by `$ apt-get source`:

-    $ apt-get source rxvt-unicode-256color
+    $ apt-get source vim

-This will download the source code in a directory, as well as a few other files:

-    rxvt-unicode-9.22/~
-    rxvt-unicode_9.22-1ubuntu1~ppa1~x.debian.tar.xz~
-    rxvt-unicode_9.22-1ubuntu1~ppa1~x.dsc~
-    rxvt-unicode_9.22.orig.tar.bz2~
+    ...~
+    dpkg-source: info: applying 0001-Detect-the-rst-filetype-using-the-contents-of-the-fi.patch~
+    dpkg-source: info: applying 0002-Support-sourcing-a-vimrc.tiny-when-Vim-is-invoked-as.patch~
+    dpkg-source: info: applying 0003-Add-recognition-of-more-LaTeX-commands-for-tex-filet.patch~
+    dpkg-source: info: applying 0004-Document-Debian-s-decision-to-disable-modelines-by-d.patch~
+    dpkg-source: info: applying 0005-Support-defining-compilation-date-in-SOURCE_DATE_EPO.patch~
+    dpkg-source: info: applying 0006-debsources.vim-Move-trusty-to-unsupported.patch~
+    dpkg-source: info: applying ubuntu-grub-syntax.patch~
+    dpkg-source: info: applying update-upstart-syntax.patch~
+    dpkg-source: info: applying ubuntu-releases.patch~

+#### Which package(s) will be compiled by the previous command?

+Any package listed in:

+    $ grep -i ^binary: *.dsc

+##
+## How to find
+### the dependencies of a debian source package?

+    $ grep -i build-depends: *.dsc
+                               │
+                               └ Debian Source Control

+You can also find the information in the `debian/control` file.

+#### Are they all necessary for a compilation?

+Not necessarily.

+The authoritative  resource on that matter  is the INSTALL file  or some similar documentation provided by the project.

+####
+### the configuration options which were used to compile a debian source package?

-Finally, read the file `debian/rules`:
+Read the file `debian/rules`:

     $ vim rxvt-unicode-9.22/debian/rules